bowenSteve/Game-Vault/README.md

 * You will also need to have a code editor(Visual studio is highly preferred)

 ## Execution
+* Clone this repository, then run pipenv install followed by pipenv shell to install the dependencies
-* after cloning this repository, open your terminal and run this command '$ python3 ./lib/cli.py'
+* Run this command '$ python3 ./lib/cli.py' to initialize the application
 * the CLI will display the application menu
 ## Implementation